 It’s important to note that these symptoms can also be indicative of other conditions, so a definitive diagnosis requires a snap test.

-A snap test, also known as a lateral flow assay, is a rapid and convenient diagnostic tool.
-It works by detecting the presence of antibodies against FIV in a cat’s blood.
 The test involves collecting a small blood sample, usually from the ear vein, and applying it to a test strip.
 The strip contains antibodies that bind to FIV antibodies in the blood.
 If FIV antibodies are present, a visible line will appear on the test strip, indicating a positive result.
 If no line appears, the test is negative.
-(See Also: Too Many Cats What To Do)

 A snap test can provide a preliminary indication of FIV infection.
 However, it’s important to consult with a veterinarian for confirmation and further evaluation.
 Here’s how to interpret snap test results: